PE39806/bailo-tests-and-experiments/README.md

 - `model_card_revisions.py`: set random values for each part of a model card.
 Used to stress test model mirroring with many revisions.
 - `many_releases_with_files.py`: create releases with files where the file sizes exponentially increase.
 Used to stress test model mirroring with releases containing files.
 - `several_releases_with_files.py`: create releases with files where the total file size per release sums up to a known figure.
 Overall this is similar to `many_releases_with_files.py`.
+- `many_releases_with_existing_images.py`: create releases from manually uploaded images where each successive release has an increasing number of images (based off triangular numbers).
+Used to stress test model mirroring with releases containing images.

 ## Bailo OpenAPI Linter